-Ryerson partnered with Aegis to create Intersections, a magazine aimed at academia, business, community and government to showcase the bright minds that drive the university’s research.
-Intended first to communicate the unique nature of Ryerson’s research to funders, the magazine also became an important tool for recruiting both high calibre research talent and high caliber students.
+Ryerson partnered with Aegis to create Intersections, a magazine aimed at academia, business, community and government.
+The magazine features the bright minds that drive the university’s research.
+It is intended primarily to communicate the unique nature of Ryerson’s research to stakeholders.
+But the has also become an important tool for recruiting both high calibre research talent and high calibre students.

-A powerful way to communicate culture and leadership is through stories.
-Therefore, the magazine was created as a collection of engaging stories and photography about people of science — Ryerson researchers and their pursuit of innovative and groundbreaking work.
-At its core, Intersections centralized the notion of Ryerson as an urban campus integrated into the city.
-The university is both in its site of inquiry and of it at the same time.
-Streets, which serve as the framework for any urban centre, and, most specifically, their intersections became the visual metaphor and title for the publication.
+Stories are a powerful way to communicate culture and leadership.
+We created the magazine as a collection of engaging stories and photography about people of science — Ryerson researchers in their pursuit of ground-breaking work.
+At its core, Intersections galvanized the notion of Ryerson as an urban campus integrated into the city.

 The branding of research

 The Centre for Urban Energy (CUE) at Ryerson University is a confluence of minds with multi-disciplinary expertise from industry, academia and the public sector.
 CUE exists to find innovative, next-generation solutions to keep cities powered.
 Based on our award-winning work in the university’s magazine: Intersections, Ryerson asked us to develop an identity system, website and print communications for the new research brand.
 CUE’s forward-thinking premise inspired the creative approach — from the wordmark designed as a bold, simple statement with the letter E reminiscent of a three-pronged electrical plug to the photography, which illustrates urban night time scenes using a special time-lapse technique.